-In the final blog from Japan, Shunro talks with Jun Omura, from Transition Town Hamamatsu, about his Transition journey.
+In the latest blog from Japan, Shunro talks with Jun Omura, from Transition Town Hamamatsu, about his Transition journey.
 Jun was born in Hamamatsu in 1981 and raised there.
 He is a Permaculture designer & yoga instructor in the community.

 Transition Town Hamamatsu began after my partner Tomo and I took a Permaculture design course held in Fujino-machi in 2010.
 Our original aim was a self-sufficient life in the countryside.
 But through the course, we discovered the possibility of changing our own town by Permaculture design, into a Transition Town, and were very impressed with it.
 Afterward, we decided to start a Transition Town in my hometown of Hamamatsu, with Transition Town Japan’s support.